paddie/SOxServer/README.md

         git clone https://github.com/paddie/SOxServer.git &&\
         cd SOxServer/soxify &&\
         ./applications

+    This launches the server which tries to connect to the mongodb database on ```localhost``` and starts accepting connections from clients:

         Connected to MongoDB on 'localhost'
         09/08/12 11:21:21: Connection from cph41madsenp - ip: 152.146.38.141
         09/08/12 11:21:39: Connection from cph41freelance_creative - ip: 152.146.210.77